darthrellimnad/evergreen-functional-fe-web-app/README.md

 15. Just need a browser and text editor (and maybe terminal) to make real stuff.
 Hosting may vary.
 16. Make a test plan.

-Many dyslexic and autistic programmers preffer functional programming, but industry tends to discriminate.
+Many dyslexic and autistic programmers preffer functional and UI programming, but industry tends to discriminate.

 If you want it, grit your teeth and learn it.